GE S-22-X Tombstone Radio with Clock (1934)

 watch for problems such as short circuits.

 Wonder of wonders, it worked!
-The tuner seemed to be
+The tuner was

-frozen on its moorings, but once the power approached about 95 volts,
+frozen on its moorings, but after the power approached about 95 volts,

 I could definitely hear the right kinds of noises: background static

 and a faint station, without any hum.
 Encouraged by these signs of life,

 I powered everything down and removed the chassis from its cabinet, to